chunpu/min-debug/_readme.md

 exports.init('mykey') // default is debug
 ```

-`min-debug` does not support print format, because we may need log on some old browser like IE6
+`min-debug` does not support *print format*, because we may need log on some old browser like IE6

 ```js
 debug('my data', {foo: 'bar'}) // min-debug style